rwbl/make-floodbarrier-model/README.md

 # make_project_floodbarrier_model
-A LEGO Model to control the gate of a flood barrier model by a microcontroller and LEGO Power Functions.
+A LEGO Model to control the gate of a flood barrier model by a microcontroller with sensors, actuators and LEGO Power Functions.

 # Objectives
 * To create a model of a flood barrier with a gate, in the style of the "Sperrwerk Wedeler Au" (barrier between the German rivers "Elbe" and "Wedeler Au").